 The closure and the isolation and the hardships that it had caused had a profound effect on the attitudes of Gibraltarians to their neighbours and also shaped their sense of identity as a nation.
 Franco’s attempt to bring Gibraltar to its knees failed.
 The feeling of identity grew even stronger.

 Gibraltar is small.
-I have moved there after living in London for many years.
+I moved there after living in London for many years.
 ‘You will get bored’ I heard.
 Everyone knows everyone.
 You cannot hide.
 And as it turned out, that this was exactly what I loved the most about living there.
-The community
+The community feel.
+The fact that I used to say ‘hi’ to hundreds of people on my way to work (just a slight exaggeration).
+That I never felt lonely.
+I could actually walk to work which was an added bonus after London’s endless commuting.

 So don’t blame me for being a bit melancholic here.
 But I will stop now.
 I promise.
-I’m going to list a bunch of my favourite things to do and places to see.
+I’m going to list a bunch of my favourite things to do in Gibraltar.
 And I will mention both – those staple Gibraltar sights as well as those less known, slightly off the beaten path.

+This one must be on top of the list of the best things to do in Gibraltar.
 The Rock offers numerous attractions literally for everyone.
-It is a must-do and undoubtedly the most prominent attraction in the city.
-It stands proudly, 426m high and as you stand on top of it you will feel as if you were on top of the world with Europe at your feet and Africa within a close reach.
+It is a must-do and undoubtedly the most prominent attraction in Gibraltar.
+It stands proudly, 426m high and as you stand on top of it you will feel as if you were on top of the world with Europe at your feet and Africa within close reach.

-There are few ways to get to the top and explore what this Nature Reserve has to offer.
+There are a few ways to get to the top of the Rock of Gibraltar and explore what this Nature Reserve has to offer.
+There are organized tours you can take to see the Rock of Gibraltar and more but you can easily do it yourself.

 A taxi will have four stops and you will be able to see St Michael’s Cave, The Ape Den, Moorish Castle and Great Seige Tunnels.